Initial Child Protection Conferences

 The decision of the Conference Chair over matters of exclusion is final.

-Where a parent/carer attends only part of a conference as a result of exclusion, (s)he will receive the record of the conference.
+Where a parent/carer attends only part of a conference as a result of exclusion, they will receive the record of the conference.
 The Conference Chair should decide if the entire record is provided or only that part attended by the excluded parent/carer.

 Leaflets for children are available locally.